 Peg and Joe have lived in Marblehead since 1983 and have been active boaters in the Marblehead Harbor area.
 It has always been their vision to move their business to their home port to service their community.

 A family owned and operated business; we pride ourselves in our customer service and expertise in the mooring industry while using the best products available in the marine industry.

 About Us/ history

 - In 1989 Joe and Peg made a decision to buy a 26 foot steel hulled push boat with a crane so the business could serve bigger boats and expand to other harbors.
 The push boat came with a Detroit diesel engine that was left over from WWII but served to be a reliable motor.
 Peg and Joe named the boat, Amaris, after their two children; Amanda and Chris.
 That year they also set up the current shop at Rice’s Wharf.

-In 2004 Houghton Marine made the decision to sell the Amaris and build a mooring hauler that would allow them to pull heavier moorings in Boston Harbor as well as salvage small boats and perform dock repair.
+- In 2004 Houghton Marine made the decision to sell the Amaris and build a mooring hauler that would allow them to pull heavier moorings in Boston Harbor as well as salvage small boats and perform dock repair.
 Joe had the Iron Eagle built in Rockport Maine with twin diesel engines and an aluminum hull and crane.
 Iron Eagle is what we use today.

 Houghton Marine is a business built on honest hard work.
 Joe knows all his customers by name and treats everyone fairly and with a customized approach to their needs.
-Houghton Marine uses only the best and up to date marine equipment on the market today.
-This insures that we can stand by the products we sell.
+Please give Joe or Peg a call to discuss your boating needs.
+They are happy to help you out in any way they can.